ravenvz/SprintTimer/README.md

 cmake --build . --config Release
 ```

-Before running executable, make sure that Qt installation is added to system path.
+Before running executable, make sure that path to Qt installation is added to system path.
 Alternatively, you can copy required dll's manually.
 Assuming that you have built Release version: navigate to repo/bin/Release,
 copy following dll's from Qt installation for your compiler bin folder to repo/bin/Release folder: